grafana/grafana/docs/sources/image-rendering/_index.md

 The Grafana Image Renderer plugin has a number of configuration options that are used in plugin or remote rendering modes.

-In plugin mode, you can specify them directly in the [Grafana configuration file]({{< relref "../administration/configuration/#plugin.grafana-image-renderer" >}}).
+In plugin mode, you can specify them directly in the [Grafana configuration file]({{< relref "../administration/configuration/#plugingrafana-image-renderer" >}}).

-In remote rendering mode, you can specify them in a `.json` [configuration file](#configuration-file") or, for some of them, you can override the configuration defaults using environment variables.
+In remote rendering mode, you can specify them in a `.json` [configuration file](#configuration-file) or, for some of them, you can override the configuration defaults using environment variables.

-> Please note that not all settings are available using environment variables.
-If there is no example using environment variable below, it means that you need to update the configuration file.

 ### Configuration file

-You can override certain settings by using a configuration file, see [default.json](https://github.com/grafana/grafana-image-renderer/tree/master/default.json) for defaults.
+You can update your settings by using a configuration file, see [default.json](https://github.com/grafana/grafana-image-renderer/tree/master/default.json) for defaults.
 Note that any configured environment variable takes precedence over configuration file settings.

 You can volume mount your custom configuration file when starting the docker container: